 Simple English definitions for legal terms

-Read a random definition: plan
+Read a random definition: public right-of-way

 A capitalized expenditure is an expense that a company makes to buy or improve an asset that will last for more than a year.
 This is different from regular expenses that are needed to keep the business running.
 Capitalized expenses are recorded on a company's balance sheet as an investment and are spread out over the useful life of the asset.
 Examples of capitalized expenses include buying new equipment, land, buildings, and software.
 These expenses have a big impact on a company's finances, especially in industries that require a lot of expensive equipment.